Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 Are there rules specifically governing unsolicited electronic marketing (spam)?

-The Trust in Digital Economy Act 2004 provides that any commercial prospecting by means of telephone, fax or electronic communications is prohibited without the prior agreement of the data subject.
-Such prospecting must always indicate the address of the prospector and provide the possibility to unsubscribe from these communications.
-The CNIL controls the application of these rules and can issue fines for unsolicited electronic marketing of up to €3,000 for a natural person and €15,000 for a legal entity.
+The Trust in Digital Economy Act 2004 provides that any commercial prospecting by means of telephone, fax or electronic communication is prohibited without the prior agreement of the data subject.
+Such prospecting must always indicate the address of the prospector and offer the possibility to unsubscribe from the communications.
+The French data protection authority, the Commission Nationale Informatique et Libertés (CNIL), controls the application of these rules and can issue fines for unsolicited electronic marketing of up to €3,000 for a natural person and €15,000 for a legal entity.

 - the storage of cookies on their computers;